umcu/clinlp/CONTRIBUTING.md

 #### Contributions

-If you would like to contribute to the project yourself directly, it's advisable to [create an issue](https://github.com/umcu/clinlp/issues/new) to discuss your idea beforehand.
+If you would like to contribute to the project yourself directly, it's recommended to [create an issue](https://github.com/umcu/clinlp/issues/new) to discuss your idea beforehand.
 This way, we can make sure that your contribution is in line with the project's goals and that it is not already being worked on by someone else.
 Of course, for small changes that only touch a couple of lines of code, you can also directly create a pull request.
 When you are ready to start working on your contribution, please follow the steps outlined in the [Pull requests](#pull-requests) section.

 ## Pull requests